maurizioattanasi/maurizioattanasi.github.io/_posts/2020-12-10-dotnet-core-microservice-centralized-logging.md

 #### Install Kibana

-The last letter and last service to install is **Kibana** the graphical interface to visualize and search the data stored in Elasticsearch.
+The last letter and last service to install is **Kibana**, the graphical interface to visualize and search the data stored in Elasticsearch.

 ```sh
 sudo apt install kibana